 Oceanit worked with support from the Shell GameChanger program, and with the support of the U.S. Department of Energy’s National Energy Technology Laboratory (NETL), to develop a wireless system capable of high-speed, long-range, and high-bandwidth data transfer, called ‘ULTRA’: Underwater Laser Telecommunications and Remote Access.

-In today's subsea environments, continuous monitoring abilities and high data capacity communication systems are an imperative for infrastructure and operations in private sector businesses and defense.
-Umbilicals/wired cables have proven costly to place and maintain with ROVs.
-Acoustic technology is the most readily available, but can only provide data rates around 10 kbit/sec with ranges of approximately 1 km.
-High-speed wireless communication has proven elusive underwater due to the broadband absorption of all standard communication wavelengths.
+Cables, umbilicals, and wired infrastructure connections have proven extremely costly to place and maintain in the subsea, even with the advancements in ROVs.
+Acoustic communication is the most readily available technology for subsea communications, but interferes with marine life and can only deliver data at rates around 10 kbit/sec.
+High-speed, long-range wireless communication has proven elusive underwater due to the broadband absorption of all standard communication wavelengths.

-No single wireless technology is currently available to create the backbone of a high-bandwidth, subsea communications system without sacrificing range and data rates.
+No single wireless technology is currently capable of serving as the backbone of a high-bandwidth subsea communications system without sacrificing range and data rates.

-Oceanit is developing ULTRA using point-to-point, tight-beam lasers to enable high-bandwidth wireless communications to create this backbone for a subsea internet of things.
-The system under development will offer gigabit bandwidth communications run through low-power sensor nodes, enable real-time monitoring of wide-band data, and eliminate the need for umbilicals anywhere within the system.
+Oceanit has developed ULTRA using point-to-point, tight-beam lasers to enable high-bandwidth, wireless communications to create the crucial backbone for a subsea internet of things.
+The system offers gigabit bandwidth communications over distances of 100m+ and runs through low-power sensor nodes, enabling real-time monitoring of wide-band data and eliminating the need for umbilicals within the system.